oat-sa/taohub-articles/forge/workflow-engine/create-service-definitions.md

 The short tutorial below shows how to create a basic service that embeds a URL in an iframe, in the taoDelivery extension.

-To build a basic service, you need to create a controller in the actions folder of an extension, that extends *CommonModule*.\
+To build a basic service, you need to create a controller in the actions folder of an extension, that extends *CommonModule*.<br/>

 First create a new controller, called *taoDelivery\_actions\_WebService* (see: [[Guidelines\#Namespace|naming convention in TAO]]) in the actions directory of the taoDelivery extension: *yourWebRootPath/taoDeliveries/actions/class.WebService.php*